DataBiosphere/leonardo/README.md

 ![ScalaTest template env vars](screenshots/intellij_local_leo_test_edit_templates_scalatest_env_vars_uncheck.png)
 2. Change Scala compiler options in IntelliJ settings

 IntelliJ isn't smart enough to set compiler flags differently between the source and test targets.
-To hack around this, open `Settings > Build, Execution, Deployment > Compier > Scala Compiler` and select the `http` module.
-Then either uncheck `Enable warnings` or remove `-Xfatal-warnings`.
+To hack around this, open `Settings > Build, Execution, Deployment > Compier > Scala Compiler` and select the **each** module.
+Then either uncheck `Enable warnings`.

 **NOTE: These changes may revert when you reload the sbt project!** Repeat this step to fix tests complaining about warnings that have been turned into errors.
 ![Scalac options](screenshots/intellij_local_leo_test_scalac_options.png)
 3. Make sure the local MySQL server is running by following the instructions in [Run Leonardo unit tests](#run-leonardo-unit-tests).